 • 1 tablespoon melted coconut oil

-• 1/2 cup thinly sliced shallots (or use green onions)
+• 1/2 cup thinly sliced shallots or use green onions

-• 1 tablespoon each minced ginger, garlic paste Note 1
+• 1 tablespoon garlic paste

 • 1 tablespoon yellow curry powder

-• 1 carton (32 oz) chicken stock (4 cups)
+• 1 (32-ounce) carton chicken stock 4 cups

-• 1 can (13.5 oz) full-fatย coconut milk Note 3
+• 1 (13.5-ounce) can full-fatย coconut milk see note 3

-• 2 tablespoons each regular soy sauce, lime juice
+• 2 tablespoons soy sauce

 • 1-1/2 cups frozen peas

-• 2 packets (3 oz. each) instant ramen noodles
+• 2 (3-ounce) packets instant ramen noodles

 Instructions

-• OIL AND AROMATICS: Add oil to a large soup pot over medium heat.
+• Add oil to a large soup pot over medium heat.
 Thinly slice shallots and add to pot along with ginger and garlic.
-Sautรฉ until golden, 3-5 minutes.
-While you get this going, bring a large pot of water to boil for the noodles.
+Sautรฉ until golden, 3โ€“5 minutes.
+Meanwhile, bring a large pot of water to boil for the noodles.

-• SIMMER: Once the shallots are golden, add in curry paste and powder.
-Stir constantly for 2-4 minutes or until very fragrant -- don't rush this; we're creating the foundation of flavor.
-Increase heat to medium high and while stirring constantly and scraping the bottom of the pot, gradually add in 1 cup of chicken stock until incorporated.
-Add in the rest of the chicken stock and the entire can of coconut milk.
+• Once the shallots are golden, add in curry paste and powder.
+Stir constantly for 2โ€“4 minutes or until very fragrantโ€”donโ€™t rush this; weโ€™re creating the foundation of flavor.
+Increase heat to medium high, and while stirring constantly and scraping the bottom of the pot, gradually add in 1 cup of chicken stock until incorporated.
+Add in the rest of the chicken stock and the coconut milk.
 Stir until smooth.

-• FINISH BROTH: Bring to a simmer.
-Once simmering, reduce the heat to maintain a gentle simmer and cook (uncovered) for 5 minutes.
-Add in the frozen peas, soy sauce, and lime juice.
+• Bring to a simmer.
+Once simmering, reduce heat to maintain a gentle simmer and cook (uncovered) for 5 minutes.
+Add in frozen peas, soy sauce, and 2 tablespoons lime juice.
 Taste and season with salt and pepper.
 (I typically add 1/4 teaspoon of each.)
-Here's where you'll want to take a minute to adjust other flavors -- See Note 4.
+Hereโ€™s where you can take a minute to adjust other flavorsโ€”see note 5.

-• SERVE: When ready to serve, ladle broth and peas right on top of the noodles and chicken.
+• When ready to serve, ladle broth and peas right on top of the noodles and chicken.
 Garnish bowls, if desired, with fresh cilantro, thinly sliced green onions, additional lime wedges, and a drizzle of Sriracha if desired.
 Enjoy immediately.

 Recipe Notes

-Note 2: Red curry paste: This provides the main flavor for this soup.
-You'll likely find it in the international section of your grocery store.
-Otherwise, purchase at an Asian grocery store or online.
-If there is a red curry paste you know and love, start there!
-We've tested both Maesriยฎ and Thai Kitchenยฎ in this recipe.
-The intensity and flavor of the curry paste will vary a good deal from brand to brand.
-Add to personal preference and if you aren't sure, start with less since you can always add more later.
+Note 2: Red curry paste provides the main flavor for this soup.
+Youโ€™ll likely find it in the international section of your grocery store, at an Asian grocery store, or online.
+Iโ€™ve tested both Maesriยฎ and Thai Kitchenยฎ in this recipe.
+The intensity and flavor will vary from brand to brand.
+Add to preference, and if you arenโ€™t sure, start with less since you can always add more later.

-Note 3: Coconut milk: The coconut milk really offsets the spice of the curry paste, so be sure to get a full-fat one.
-(Lite coconut milk won't thicken as nicely and won't offset the spice as well.)
+Note 3: The coconut milk really offsets the spice of the curry paste, so be sure to get a full-fat one.
+(Lite coconut milk also wonโ€™t thicken as nicely.)

-Note 4: Adjusting flavors: After the soup has simmered, it's time to really bring the flavors alive!
-This is where some taste testing and experimentation come in.
-Add in extra fresh lime juice, soy sauce, curry paste salt, etc. all to personal preference.
-You may even need to add in a couple of teaspoons of sugar.
-The amounts of these ingredients will vary based on the curry paste and coconut milk you used and your personal taste preferences.
-Salt is hugely important in helping to bring out and enhance existing flavors.
+Note 5: After the soup has simmered, itโ€™s time to bring the flavors alive!
+Add extra fresh lime juice, soy sauce, curry paste salt, etc. all to personal preference.
+You may even need to add a few teaspoons of sugar.
+The amounts will vary based on the curry paste and coconut milk used and your taste preferences.
+Salt is important in helping to bring out and enhance existing flavors.

 Nutrition